 Health and Safety

 When our members’ decisions are guided by our values and the skills they’ve learned, they make good and safe decisions for themselves and their Sisters.
-Here are just a few ways we make good on this promise.

 We are committed to being the safest place for women on a college campus.